 The Places That Scare You, Pema Chodron, Element, 2013

 About Our Courses

-Our courses feature senior Shambhala teachers, an online community of participants, and facilitation by an experienced course leader.
+The Way of Shambhala courses are designed for those who don’t live near a Shambhala Center, or who need a particular course in order to continue on the path.
+Each course in the series features a senior Shambhala teacher, an online community of participants, and facilitation by an experienced course leader.
 Over 6 to 8 weeks, course participants view recorded teachings, then gather in the online learning environment to discuss, contemplate and engage in exercises aimed at deepening their understanding.

 When Does the Class Meet?

 The course is asynchronous.
 You may view the recorded talks at your convenience.
 The recommended schedule is to view one talk each week and complete the associated readings and exercises in the module.
 There are 5 talks; the course is open for 8 weeks.

 Please note that an important aspect of the course involves meeting with another course participant for dialogue.
 You can arrange live meetings via telephone, an online meeting forum such as Skype, or in person.

 Most participants spend 2 to 3 hours per week on the course.
 The talks average 45 minutes in length.
 Allow yourself time to do the readings, meditation practices and other assignments.
 It’s a good idea to schedule the time on your calendar as you would for a face-to-face class.